ArtifactDB/SewerRat/README.md

 This is generally a sensible choice as these directories usually do not contain any interesting (scientific) information.
 If any such subdirectory is relevant, a user can force SewerRat to include it in the index by passing its path directly as `path`.
 This is because leading dots are allowed in the components of the supplied `path`, just not in its subdirectories.
+Conversely, a user can force SewerRat to skip a particular subdirectory by placing a (possibly empty) `.SewerRatignore` file inside it.

 Symbolic links in the specified directory are treated differently depending on their target.
 If the directory contains symbolic links to files, the contents of the target files can be indexed as long as the link has one of the `base` names.